maximka608/BEST_hackathon/README.md

 ### 🛠 Tech Stack
 FastAPI — for creating REST APIs.

-PostgreSQL + SQLAlchemy — for storing objects and comments.
+SQLLite + SQLAlchemy — for storing objects and comments.

 MongoDB — for OpenStreetMap geodata.